Harvey-W/get_douban_albums/README.md

 # get_doubancelebrity
-A simple spider/Douban.com sources/Find intros and albums of common celebrities all of the world

 > - Two gogerious ladies inspired me to make this tiny project.
 > - I made two part of them: one is for personal Douban users' requests, initiated as the basic version.
 The other one is to seek general celebries, such as Aragaki Yui that I have just mentioned her.
 (1/2) :)